Unearthing Large Scale Domain-Specific Knowledge from Public Corpora

-To enhance the quality of the retrieved dataset, we conducted a series of filtering procedures.
-Taking inspiration from the filtering methods proposed by ~\citet{wenzek2020ccnet}, we trained a scoring model to detect high-quality data.
-This model was trained by the selected high-quality data as positive samples and using the randomly sampled instances from Common Crawl as negative examples. we used this model to score all the retrieved data, and a specified threshold was applied to filter the data.
-Also, we filter the non-English documents and the code in retrieved data.

-Additionally, considering the detrimental impact of data duplication on model training, we employed the Minhash-LSH and n-gram methods to deduplicate the retrieved data.
-Duplicate data with a similarity threshold of 0.8 was removed from the dataset.

-Leveraging \querycc, Based on queries of some knowledge categories, we retrieved high-quality knowledge data from processed public corpora.
+Leveraging \querycc, Based on queries of some knowledge categories, we retrieved several knowledge-related data from processed public corpora.
 We call the collected datasets as \knowledgepile.
-In this section, we will introduce the analysis of queries~(Section~\ref{subsec:query_any}) and the statistic information of \knowledgepile~(Section~\ref{subsec:data_desc}), See more implement details in Appendix~\ref{app:collection_implement_detail}.
+In this section, we will introduce the analysis of queries~(Section~\ref{subsec:query_any}) and the analysis of~\knowledgepile~(Section~\ref{subsec:data_desc}).
+Also, we train several language models to show the improvement of~\knowledgepile~in some knowledge-related reasoning benchmarks (Section~\ref{subsec:downstream_task}).
+Otherwise, we discuss about the different when improving different language models using~\knowledgepile~(Section~\ref{subsec:diff_improve}).
+See more implementation details in the Appendix.